vseryakov/backendjs/README.md

 * Now login with any of the accounts, click on the Login link at the top right corner of the Web console.
-  If not error messages appeared after login, try to get your current account details:
+  If no error message appeared after the login, try to get your current account details:

         /account/get